 Starting anything new is difficult.
 Getting momentum for a new facet of your business, or one where you’re making major changes?
 Yeah, that’s going to be some work.
 If your business isn’t already experienced in the marketing game, getting up and rolling is a big deal.
 So how do you do it?
-How do you go from novice to expert (or at least from novice to “kind of knows what we’re doing”)?
+How do you go from novice to expert (or at least from novice to “we kind of know what we’re doing”)?

 The answer is not to simply start firing off ads willy-nilly.
 It’s to be thoughtful and intentional about setting up a marketing infrastructure that can support everything your team needs to be successful.
-Only then can you be consistently excellent at marketing, and not just lucky here and there when something works.
+Only then can you be consistently excellent at marketing, and not just lucky here and there.

 The first step?
 Figuring out what your expectations are.
 The only way to get somewhere is to know where you’re trying to go, and that’s what we’re going to talk about here.

 What is your business trying to do, and how does marketing make that possible?
 One thing that we’ve found in our work with our clients is that a lot of organizations that come to us (or to any marketing consultant) for help are in similar places.
 They might historically focus on sales, but now they want to dip a toe into the marketing waters to try to make sales’ job a little bit easier.
 Or maybe they’re looking to really build and maintain a consistent lead generation machine and feed contacts to sales in a bigger way.
 No matter what your business goals are, it’s important to make sure that what you’re doing with your marketing is synchronized with them.
 And sales and marketing must be on the same page regarding those goals.